 How often should I be logging in and engaging with my membership?

 It kind of depends on the type of learner you are.
-Some members like to binge-watch a few webcasts and work through the connecting questions all at once, while others like to watch a video every week or so and work through the connecting questions slowly during the week.
+Some members like to binge-watch a few videos and work through the connecting questions all at once, while others like to watch a video every week or so and work through the connecting questions slowly during the week.
 It’s important that you find your own rhythm and make it work for you.
 The one thing we don’t want you to do is simply check things off of your to-do list and not allow yourself to really process, grow, and challenge yourself emotionally.

 My spouse and I got different results on our marriage checkups.
 What do we do and where do we start?

 It’s not uncommon for spouses to have differing views in the areas of their marriage.
 What’s important to know is that both of you are valid in feeling the way you do and that not one of you is more important than the other.
 This just means you need to learn how to really listen to each other’s concerns and be okay with having differing opinions and feelings.
-We highly recommend watching our two-part webcast HOW TO UNDERSTAND YOUR DIFFERENCES and then follow up with APPRECIATING YOUR DIFFERENCES.
-You can find both of these webcasts in the Friendship category.
+We highly recommend watching our two-part video HOW TO UNDERSTAND YOUR DIFFERENCES and then follow up with APPRECIATING YOUR DIFFERENCES.
+You can find both of these videos in the Friendship category.
 We also recommend watching HOW TO IDENTIFY AND EXPRESS YOUR NEEDS and THE SECRETS TO MAKING DECISIONS AS A COUPLE.

 There was infidelity in my marriage.
 What do you recommend?